 Rustic Wood Bath Caddy Instructions

 After we finished the build on our master suite including a good size bathroom, I immediately started on decor.
 I dreamt of all the interior designs, researched like a madwoman on Pinterest of all the great ideas.
-And it all set around me looking forward to the bathing in the hundred-year-old claw-foot tub, which we resurfaced to a beautiful beaming white enamel.
+Everything centered around me looking forward to the bath.
+It was in the hundred-year-old claw-foot tub.
+We resurfaced it to a beautiful beaming white enamel.

-I needed some sort of table top to spread across the top of the tub for easier access to bathing products, book holders, iPad holder and my drinks when I was bathing.
-So I did some more research and found metal and wooden bathtub caddies especially for clawfoot tubs ranged from $40 and up.
+I needed some sort of table top for the tub’s top.
+This would give me easier access to bathing products, book holders, iPad holder, and my drinks while bathing.
+So I did some more research.
+I found metal and wooden bathtub caddies especially for clawfoot tubs.
+They ranged from $40 and up.
 Frugal Nelly over here didn’t want to spend that money after spending an unseen amount on the master suite build.
 So I took it upon myself to make a rustic wood bath caddy for nearly free.

-After much searching through our outdoor shed, my husband and I found and pulled out a beautiful piece of wood that was reclaimed from an old barn some time ago.
+After much searching through our outdoor shed, my husband and I found a beautiful piece of wood.
+We pulled it out.
+It was reclaimed from an old barn some time ago.

 How to make bath caddy

-I measured the width of our clawfoot tub first, then the wood plank to make sure I got the appropriate size.
+I measured the width of our clawfoot tub first.
+Then, I measured the wood plank.
+I wanted to make sure I got the appropriate size.
 I wanted it to go about 2-3 inches past the sides.
 And walla, I found it.

 I sanded the wood because it was nothing but splinters waiting to happen.
 Make sure you sand with the grain and not against it.

-The rustic grains in the wood were absolutely beautiful, and I didn’t want to lose it, but I wanted to change the color.
-And so I pulled out my trusty wood stain that I use for everything and rubbed it with the grain with a rag.
+The rustic grains in the wood were absolutely beautiful.
+I didn’t want to lose that texture.
+However, I wanted to change the color.
+I pulled out my trusty wood stain that I use for everything.
+I rubbed it with the grain using a rag.
 Dark stains are my favorite and this color was mahogany.
 I stained both sides, front and back, including the narrow edges.

 When I got the color of stain, I desired on the wood; I let the wood dry throughly.
 Overnight is the best.
 Next, I sprayed Thompsons Clear Water Seal over every inch of the wood.
 I sprayed 3 even coats with an hour of dry time in between each coat.
 Be sure to reseal the caddy every year to every other year depending on your usage.